frtorreira/SpInt/Introduction.md

 # Tonal association in Spanish
 Francisco Torreira

+* Melodies:
+	* sequences of tones with melody-specific principles of association with elements of a phrase (TBUs).
+	* Closed inventory of melodies
+	*

 ## Introduction
 Problem with neutral declaratives in Spanish.
 Hualde and Prieto describe many possibilities.
 They also assume one level of phrasing.
 Torreira (2015) found evidence against prenuclear+nuclear structure of tunes.
 In declaratives, it seems that there was an alternation between HL* and LH* depending on whether a prominent peak towards of the previous word was found.
 Otherwise, no prominent peaks, and hat pattern with HL*.